-It’s holiday time in Cannabis-Land.
-Which means you might be looking to add a few brand ambassadors, budtenders, or sales associates to your team before the holiday crunch.
-Here are some great ways to staff up before all the gift giving of cannabis-related goodies commences.
+It’s holiday time in Cannabis Land.
+This means you might be looking to add a few brand ambassadors, budtenders, or sales associates to your team before the holiday crunch.
+Here are some great ways to staff up before all the gift-giving of cannabis-related goodies commences.

 1. Offer Competitive Pay

 Money talks or people walk.
 So show your workers some added green this holiday season.
 Even an increase of $1 an hour can be enough to attract and retain workers in this competitive cannabis business environment.